YonatanEliyahu/Trivia/README.md

 ## Communication Protocol

 The Trivia application uses a custom communication protocol between the server and clients.
 This protocol ensures seamless interaction and data exchange during the trivia game.
 Below is an overview of the key messages and their meanings:
 - **Login Message:**
+  - *Client to Server:* Initiates the sign-up process with a new username and password.
+  - *Server to Client:* Confirms successful sign-up or notifies of failure.

+- **Login Message:**
   - *Client to Server:* Initiates the login process with a username and password.